michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0023.md

 - v: resist or confront with resistance
 - v: stand up or offer resistance to somebody or something
 ### Family
-withstand: withstander, withstanding, withstands, withstood+;withstander: withstanders
+- withstand: withstander, withstanding, withstands, withstood+
+- withstander: withstanders
 ### Examples
 - Chief among them is a re-entry vehicle capable of withstanding extremes of temperature and vibration.
 - Constructed using any materials available, the shelter will be unable to withstand the rainy season.